-Will advise, design and help execute advanced and complex, advanced imaging experiments of both fixed and live samples, with students, researchers.
+Will advise, design and help execute advanced and complex, advanced imaging experiments of both fixed, frozen and live samples, with students, researchers.
 Will support and supervise facility director-approved BSL2 imaging experiments.

 Will develop and provide as needed, weekly/daily training sessions for students, post-docs and other researchers in the proper and safe operation of high-end imaging systems as well as on image processing and 3D rendering software.

 Assist facility director with new research proposals and applications for funding and grants (e.g. S10 instrumentation grants).

 Prepare periodic progress reports or written reports on all phases of the research project.

 Lead and or participate in multidisciplinary teams across different faculties or schools.

 Contribute substantively to the preparation of papers for publication, especially in the methods and results section.
 May be a co-author on publications depending on level of intellectual contribution.
 Present ongoing work and findings to colleagues at academic conferences.

 Perform ongoing literature review to remain current with new procedures and related research; propose new research directions based on new advances discussed in literature.

 Oversee supply and equipment budget under minimal supervision of facility director.

 Work with health and safety department to ensure lab complies with regulations and all required trainings.